Iriomote cat: Projects and activities

 In 1977, Prince Philip wrote a letter addressed to Crown Prince Akihito regarding the preservation of the Iriomote cat.
 The report attached to the letter written by Professor Leyhausen suggested outlawing any further migration to the island, as well as banning the cultivation of the land.
 In response, Crown Prince Akihito said that he wished for a way that would allow for the preservation of the cats and the continued habitation of people on the island.
 He also explained that the prime minister at the time, Takeo Fukuda, was considering the implementation of a wildlife sanctuary on Iriomote.

 Sign warning motorists of Iriomote cats.
 The number is used in reporting sightings of the cat.

 In 1972, the National Museum of Nature and Science prepared for researching the ecology of Iriomote cats, and in November 1973 the World Wide Fund for Nature and the Ministry of the Environment conducted a joint preliminary investigation regarding the cat's ecology, and from 1974 the Ministry of the Environment conducted a comprehensive investigation that lasted three years.
 After that, there were three more investigations beginning in 1982, 1992, and 2005.

 In 1979, the EPA began a three-year-long feeding operation in order to increase the survival rate of kittens, but these actions have received criticism.

 Since the Iriomote cat's discovery, various investigations have taken place.
 In 2006, automatic cameras and radio telemetry were used in order to understand the cats' state of life.
 Pathological tests regarding the contagiousness of diseases were also conducted, and tests on faeces and food leftovers were also done.
 They also compiled records of cat sightings by locals and tourists.

-Part of the Iriomote's cat range was designated as Iriomote Ryukyu Government Park (西表政府立公園, Iriomote Seifu-ritsu Kōen) on 18 April 1972.
+Part of the Iriomote cat's range was designated as Iriomote Ryukyu Government Park (西表政府立公園, Iriomote Seifu-ritsu Kōen) on 18 April 1972.
 With the US's return of the Ryukyu Islands to Japanese control on 15 May, it became Iriomote-Ishigaki National Park, and in March 1991 11,584.67 hectares of the island was designated the Iriomote Forest and Ecological Preserve (西表島森林生態系保護地域, Iriomote-jima Shinrin Seitaikei Hogo Chiiki) in order to protect the natural environment of the islands.
 Despite these efforts, not enough land within the cats' preferred habitat of less than 200 m above sea level was included.
 In 1995 the Iriomote Wildlife Preservation Center (西表野生生物保護センター, Iriomote Yasei Seibutsu Hogo Sentā) was established to increase preservation work, enforce research, and to increase understanding of the cat's ecological needs.